 Add 1 µL (20 µg/µL) of glycogen (see Table of Materials) and 950 µL of room temperature 100% ethanol.
 Incubate for at least 30 min at -80 °C.

 Centrifuge for 20 min at maximum speed in a micro centrifuge at 4 °C. Remove the supernatant, wash the pellet with 800 µL of cold 80 % ethanol.
-Centrifuge again for 5 min, and carefully remove all supernatant.
+Centrifuge again for 5 min at 4 °C, and carefully remove all supernatant.
 Resuspend RNA pellet in 15 µL of nuclease free water.
 Typically, ~5-20 ng of small RNA should be recovered, depending on the amount of input total RNA (~1 ng of small RNA per 1 µg of input total RNA).

-Optional step: Check the quantity and quality of the recovered sRNA (e.g., by capillary gel electrophoresis using a small RNA kit; see Table of Materials).
+Recommended additional step: Check the quantity and quality of the recovered sRNA (e.g., by capillary gel electrophoresis using a small RNA kit; see Table of Materials).

 Preparation of preadenylated 3’ HD adapter